-For standard users, Mailchimp charges in bands… and you select the band you’re in.
-If you go over this during a specific month, you’ll be charged for extra blocks of subscribers – unlike the Legacy plan, there is no sliding scale, so you need to keep a regular eye on your total contact count to avoid paying more than you should.
+For standard users, Mailchimp charges up to set subscriber limit... and you select the limit you have.
+If you go over this during a specific month, you’ll be charged for extra blocks of subscribers.
+Unlike the Legacy plan, there is no sliding scale, so you need to keep a regular eye on your total contact count to avoid paying more than you should.

 If you are on a standard plan and have, say, 3,000 contacts, you’ll pay $90 a month… and as long as you stay under 5,000 contacts that’s what you’ll pay… but if you go over that figure at any point, and you don’t manually upgrade to the next level (up to 10,000 at $115), Mailchimp will charge you overages at a rate of $22 for each 1,000 extra.
 So you need to think.
 For example:

 - If you are on the 5,000 plan and go up to 5,999 contacts, you’ll pay $90 for your monthly fee (the 5,000 plan) and $22 for the overages – making the cost $112 – less than the $115 you’d pay to upgrade to the next (10,000 contact) level – so you don’t need to upgrade